In regular speak: a terrible, horrible rash that happens to pregnant women.

 If only delivery were but a few days or weeks away for me, I might be able to shrug this off as an unfortunate discomfort, but I have several more weeks to go, and I’m ready to tear my eyes out from the pain and itching.
 I’ve had rashes before, I’ve had pain before, and this is by far the worst one.

 So instead of being productive on my blog, my home or anywhere else in my life, I’ve been holed up in my bed, being emo about all this.
 Today though, I’m trying a new attitude: I’ll take it a day at a time and ignore the itching.
 I’ll try not to get down when I see a previously smooth patch of skin now blotched with bumps.
 And I’ll watch a ton of comedies.
 Heck, I’ll even change from my pajamas.

 Because I’ve got to live with this darn thing for a while, and while I’ll allow myself my daily cry, I’ll do my best to take it day by day, even hour by hour.

 And hopefully I’ll be able to be productive again and use my blog and other aspects of my life to distract me from this madness.
 At least keep my hands on the keyboard and away from the itching.

 Have you had PUPPPs or other uncomfortable complications during your pregnancy?
 How did you cope?Want to get a better handle on this parenting thing?
-Join me on the mailing list and never miss a post:
+Join me on the mailing list for exclusive content: